 A notification banner may contain controls for actions related to the notification, and always includes a dismiss this notification button.
+Once the notification banner is the focus, you can also dismiss it by pressing Delete.
 In rare cases where more than one notification banner is open, if you tab past the dismiss this notification button, you'll move to another notification banner.

 By default, notification banners stay open for about 5 seconds before closing, but you can increase this time to give yourself more time if you need to move to them, as described in the Time notification banners remain open section of the Customizing section.

 The easiest way of opening the Action centre is to use the shortcut Windows key + A. Alternatively you can move to the notification centre button in the notification area, and press it.
 You can also close the Action centre by pressing Windows key + A. The Action centre contains the following controls:

 The notifications are grouped by the Windows service or the app which sent them, and the group containing the most recent notification is at top of the list.
 Notifications are automatically removed from the list after an appropriate time, so although there are a number of ways of dismissing them manually, you won't normally need to use them.